hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_extension.html.markdown

 * `auto_upgrade_minor_version` - (Optional) Specifies if the platform deploys
     the latest minor version update to the `type_handler_version` specified.

-* `enable_automatic_upgrade` - (Optional) Enable automatic extension upgrade whenever the extension publisher releases a new version for that extension.
+* `automatic_upgrade_enabledd` - (Optional) Enable automatic extension upgrade whenever the extension publisher releases a new version for that extension.

 * `settings` - (Required) The settings passed to the extension, these are specified as a JSON object in a string.